treasure-data/td-ios-sdk/README.md

 #### In-App Purchase Events

+> [!NOTE]
+> This feature is deprecated as original API for In-App Purchase, a.k.a Store Kit 1, is no longer supported by Apple.
+It's recommended to directly track In-App Purchase in your app code by using `-[TreasureData addEvent:database:table]` instead.

 TreasureData SDK is able to automatically track IAP `SKPaymentTransactionStatePurchased` event without having to write your own transaction observer.